 Here are a few indications:

 - How are you using the skates?
+It depends on the figure skating level.
 The more advanced the skater is, the more stress the blades go through as the turns are faster and tighter, the stopping is abrupt, and the speed is higher.
 For beginners, the sharpening frequency can be lower as they won’t do all of the above.

 - How heavy is the skater?
 The heavier the skater is, the more frequently will the blades require to be sharpened as the pressure is higher.